Yigit4416/robot-proje/sunu.md

 or maybe qwen3 0.6b is just too slow and ministral can easly handle the load so we decided to just use ministral-3:3b and qwen2.5:1.5b

+I have made a priority queue for this.
+We have 3 models and we are using them at the same time.
+If distance too much that goes to cluster B where it only has 1 model and if things are close goes to cluster A where it has 2 models.
+If a obstacles comes too close to robot than it will transfer to cluster A.

 We need to edit logs for this too and HUD